MarvinLvn/voice-type-classifier/README.md

 - FEM stands for female speech
 - MAL stands for male speech
 - KCHI stands for key-child speech
-- CHI stands for other child speech
+- CHI (or OCH) stands for other child speech
 - SPEECH stands for speech :)

 Our model's architecture is based on SincNet [[3]](https://github.com/mravanelli/SincNet/) and LSTM layers.